albertoRamon/Kylin/KylinWithDocker/README.md

 ```
 **Turn-on Hadoop cluster**

-We need know own Public DNS (It can be changed if we restarted the instance):
+We need to know our own public DNS (It can be changed if we restarted the instance):
 <p align="center">
   <img src=./Images/20.png />
 </p>